 Not everyone can spend $1 million or more on a second home, even if it’s with the idea that eventually you’ll retire there.
 So when MoneyWise’s list of 40 places to retire that are more budget-friendly came out, we were curious — what kind of homes could you find in these towns?

-Last week, we looked at the 32nd city on the list — Overland Park, Kansas.
-This week, we look at Mobile, Alabama, and found three great homes — all for less than $500,000.
+Last week, we looked at the 24th city on the list — Las Cruces, New Mexico.
+This week, we look at Thousand Oaks, California, and found in California “frugal” is relative, but still found three great homes — all for less than $500,000.